-In the PT-broken phase, however, complex energies enforce $|\beta|\neq 1$.
-On the other hand, the matrix elements of local perturbation $V$ is of $O(L^{-1})$ order in the Bloch wave basis, and therefore the generated imaginary parts of eigenvalues are of the same order, which implies Eq. \eqref{beta} and scale-free localization.
-Therefore, we conclude that \textit{the continuous-spectrum PT symmetry breaking arising from local non-Hermiticity is always accompanied by the emergence of scale-free localization}.
+In the $PT$-broken phase, however, complex energies enforce $|\beta|\neq 1$, which corresponds to either a scale-free or bound state.
+Therefore, we conclude that the $PT$ symmetry breaking arising from local non-Hermiticity is always accompanied by the emergence of scale-free or (and) exponential localization.

-In the following, we will demonstrate this prediction by studying separately PT breaking (referring to continuous spectrum hereafter if not otherwise specified) under PBC and OBC.
-Remarkably, we found that the boundary condition plays an unexpected role in the local non-Hermiticity-induced PT breaking.
-It turns out that the PT breaking under OBC requires satisfying a criterion about the (unperturbed) band structure, and it can only happen in certain (real) energy range, whereas the PBC case is not subject to such restrictions.